-In contrast, many companies place minimal emphasis on assessing customer reach during the planning process and instead focus more on budgeting.
-This leads to wasted time and disorganization as budgeting without proper planning can cause conflicts between departments.
-As a result, the budget often remains similar to previous years, as little has been done to justify significant changes.
+In comparison, many companies spend minimal time assessing customer reach in the planning process, and focus far more energy on the budgeting process.
+This creates a lot of wasted time, as without proper planning, budgeting is unorganized and causes conflicts between the departments.
+As a result, the budget often stays similar to previous years, as without enough basis, not much will change.

-One of the most important planning and budgeting factors is real-time updates.
-Thanks to the speed of change that exists in today’s world, many companies are following suit with real-time updates, but few do it better than Amazon.
-The size and scale of their activity are unprecedented.
+One of the most important planning and budgeting factors is real time updates.
+Thanks to the speed of change that exists in today’s world, many companies are following suit with real time updates, but few do it better than Amazon.
+The size and scale of their activity is unprecedented.

 In comparison, traditional budgeting gets out of sync with customers rather easily when the metrics are not updated in real time.
 The more the differences build up, the more difficult it is to adjust the budget later on, which creates a backlog.

 One of Amazon’s most famous differentiators is its corporate salary cap.
-The salary limit of $160,000 is relatively low compared to what many employees could make working for competitors such as Google or Apple.
+For a long time, the salary limit was $160,000, much lower in comparison to what many employees could make working for competitors such as Google or Apple.
 The salary cap has created many questions and speculations.
-In fact, it wasn’t until February, 2022 that Amazon increased the salary cap by more than double to $350,000.
+In fact it wasn’t until February, 2022 that Amazon increased the salary cap by more than double- to $350,000.

 Jeff Bezos sums up the reasoning behind it: “What drives Amazon’s compensation strategy?...
 We pay very low cash compensation relative to most companies.
 We also have no incentive compensation of any kind.
 And the reason we don’t is because it is detrimental to teamwork.
 If you lose some people over this, you’re likely better off having it happen early”.

-The company’s reasoning behind keeping relatively low salaries and individual bonus structures is that it is bad for teamwork.
-If goals are individual based, then it causes employees to focus on these metrics alone and not necessarily on what is best for the company or customers.
+The company’s reasoning behind keeping relatively low salaries and individual bonus structures is because it is bad for teamwork.
+If goals are individual based, then it causes employees to focus on these metrics alone and not necessarily what is best for the company or customers.

 Until recently, the only compensation or bonus in the company was stock grants.
-This encourages company-wide goals to be the focal point instead of individual metrics or accomplishments.
-Stocks became less relevant due to Amazon’s relatively slow stock growth in 2021, which caused the only bonus available to be worth less.
+This encourages company wide goals to be the focal point instead of individual metrics or accomplishments.
+Stocks became less relevant due to Amazon’s relatively slow stock growth in late 2021, which caused the only bonus available to be worth less.
 Only then did the company introduce salary raises.

-A salary cap is a very unconventional way of conducting business, and is especially risky at a time when retaining talent is difficult.
+Salary cap is a very unconventional way of conducting business, and is especially risky in a time when retaining talent is difficult.
 However, there is still much to be learned from Amazon’s policy: Rethinking company incentives, team budgets, or future planning, could be exactly what the company needs in order to get ahead of the competition and increase efficiency.